 Because this is a service-learning course, the students are not the only ones to benefit.
 This trip truly does make a difference in the villages we visit.
 You can see it in the faces of the children we help.
 And this is the beauty of service-learning; the students learn while giving so much to the Thai kids.
 The act of service is a learning experience in itself.

 It sounds cliche, but many of our students from last year have told me that this was a “life-changing” experience.
 And it is.
 Some of the students who participate may decide to enter a career in international service and development.
 But even if they don’t, an experience like this will certainly enrich the student’s lives in many other ways.

 We believe that this is a very unique opportunity for students, one that is not easily replicated anywhere else outside of Westminster College.
-Dr. Ingle and I are very proud of this course, and we think that any student who attends will come away from this experience with an education that cannot be duplicated in the classroom.
+We are very proud of this course, and we think that any student who attends will come away from this experience with an education that cannot be duplicated in the classroom.